psychemedia/pentrich-uprising/resources/07_gig_mills_1802.md

 *WHEREAS by an act passed in the first year of the reign of his late majesty King George the First, intituled, "An act for preventing tumults and riotous assemblies, and for the more speedy and effectual punishing the rioters", it is, among other things, enacted, That if any persons unlawfully, riotously, and tumultuously assembled together, to the disturbance of the publick peace, shall unlawfully and with force demolish or pull down, or begin to demolish or pull down, any church or chapel, or any building for religious worship, certified and registered according to the statute made in the first year of the reign of the late King William and Queen Mary, intituled, "An act for exempting their Majesties protestant subjects dissenting from the church of England from the penalties of certain laws", or any dwelling-house, barn, stable, or other outhouse; that then, every such demolishing or pulling down, or beginning to demolish or pull down, shall be adjudged felony without benefit of clergy; and the offenders therein shall be adjudged felons, and shall suffer death as in cases of felony without benefit of clergy: and whereas some doubts have arisen whether the said act extends to the pulling down and demolishing of mills:* therefore, for remedying the mischiefs which may ensue therefrom, and for the more effectual punishment of such offenders, be it enacted by the King's most excellent majesty, by and with the advice and consent of the lords spiritual and temporal, and commons, in this present parliament assembled, and by the authority of the same, That if any person or persons unlawfully, riotously, and tumultuously assembled together, to the disturbance of the public peace, shall, at any time after the first day of *July*, one thousand seven hundred and sixty nine  unlawfully and with force demolish or pull down, or begin to pull down, any wind saw mill, or other wind mill, or any water mill, or other mill which shall have been or shall be erected, or any of the works thereto respectively belonging; that then every such demolishing or pulling down, or beginning to demolish or pull down, shall be adjudged felony without benefit of clergy, and the offenders therein shall be adjudged felons, and shall suffer death as in case of felony without benefit of clergy.

-II. *And whereas no effectual provision bath heretofore been made for preventing the burning of mills,* be it therefore enacted by the authority aforesaid, That if any person or persons shall from and after the first day of *July*, one thousand seven hundred and sixty nine, wilfully or maliciously burn, or set fire to, any wind saw mill or other wind mill, or any water mill, or other mill; such person so offending, being lawfully convicted thereof, shall be adjudged guilty of felony without benefit of clergy, and shall suffer death as in case of felony without benefit of clergy.
+II. *And whereas no effectual provision hath heretofore been made for preventing the burning of mills,* be it therefore enacted by the authority aforesaid, That if any person or persons shall from and after the first day of *July*, one thousand seven hundred and sixty nine, wilfully or maliciously burn, or set fire to, any wind saw mill or other wind mill, or any water mill, or other mill; such person so offending, being lawfully convicted thereof, shall be adjudged guilty of felony without benefit of clergy, and shall suffer death as in case of felony without benefit of clergy.

 III. *And for more effectually preventing the destroying of engines for draining collieries, coal mines, and other mines, and bridges and waggon ways used in conveying coals, lead, and other minerals from thence; and also fences made or to be made for inclosing lands by virtue of acts of parliament;* be it further enacted by the authority aforesaid, That if any person or persons shall at any time after the first day of *July*, one thousand seven hundred and sixty nine, wilfully or maliciously set fire to, burn, demolish, pull down, or otherwise destroy or damage, any fire engine or other engine erected, or to be erected, for draining water from collieries or coal mines; or for drawing coals out of the same; or for draining water from any mine of lead, tin, copper, or other mineral; or any bridge, waggon way, or trunk erected, or to be erected, for conveying coals from any colliery or coal mine, or staith for depositing the same; or any bridge or waggon way erected or to be erected, for conveying lead, tin, copper, or other mineral, from any such mine; or any fence or fences that are or shall be erected, set up, provided, or made, for dividing or inclosing any common waste or other lands or grounds, in pursuance of any act or acts of parliament; every such person, being lawfully convicted of any or either of the said several offences, or of causing or procuring the same to be done, shall be adjudged guilty of felony, and shall be subject to the like pains and penalties as in cases of felony; and the court by or before whom such person shall be tried, shall have power and authority to transport such felon for the term of seven years, in like manner as other felons are directed to be transported by the laws and statutes of this realm.